-Engage for change

-We work collaboratively with our fund managers to share best practice across the industry.
+Engage for change We work collaboratively with our fund managers to share best practice across the industry.
 We are continually pushing for change to improve our investment impact.

-Measure the difference

-We specialise in proprietary, marketleading impact measurement and reporting.
+Measure the difference We specialise in proprietary, marketleading impact measurement and reporting.
 Being transparent helps us improve.

 Adapted from: The Bridges Spectrum of Capital, Bridges Fund Management, 2013.

+OQ investors

 Signatory of:

-The United Nations-supported PRI initiative is an international network of investors working together to put the six Principles for Responsible Investment into practice.

-Assessment Report 2020

-Each year, signatories must submit a transparency report on their investment processes.
+The United Nations-supported PRI initiative is an international network of investors PRI Principles for Responsible Investment is an international network of investors working together to put the six Principles for Responsible Investment into practice.
+Assessment Report 2020 Each year, signatories must submit a transparency report on their investment processes.